External Ids for GLRA3 Gene

-GLRA3 (Glycine Receptor, Alpha 3) is a Protein Coding gene.
-Diseases associated with GLRA3 include hyperekplexia.
-Among its related pathways are Ca-dependent events and Ion channel transport.
+GLRA3 (Glycine Receptor Alpha 3) is a Protein Coding gene.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and DAG and IP3 signaling.
 GO annotations related to this gene include extracellular ligand-gated ion channel activity and extracellular-glycine-gated chloride channel activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot for GLRA3 Gene

 Glycine receptors are ligand-gated chloride channels.
 Channel opening is triggered by extracellular glycine (PubMed:9677400, PubMed:26416729).
 Channel characteristics depend on the subunit composition; heteropentameric channels display faster channel closure (By similarity).
 Plays an important role in the down-regulation of neuronal excitability (By similarity).
 Contributes to the generation of inhibitory postsynaptic currents (By similarity).
 Contributes to increased pain perception in response to increased prostaglandin E2 levels (By similarity).
 Plays a role in cellular responses to ethanol (By similarity).